wkrzywiec/wkrzywiec.github.io/content/posts/049_java-series-flatmap/index.md

 }
 ```

 This approach is much cleaner.
-Both Optionals - parent and child - are validated wheather they hold a `null` value in a single expression.
+Both Optionals - parent and child - are validated whether they hold a `null` value in a single expression.

 ## Summary

 Introducing streams into Java made Data processing easier.
-It brings us a lot of handy operations. `flatMap()` is one of them which gives us a possibility to merge multiple streams into one or flatten a nested streams into a one.
-It's a very common pattern and is used many times in a real projects.
+It brings us a lot of handy operations. `flatMap()` is one of them which gives us the possibility to merge multiple streams into one or flatten nested streams into one.
+It's a very common pattern and is used many times in real projects.

 ## References